Project Lifecycle - The Waterfall

 include what was expected, what was experienced and why this is wrong.

-This will help the root cause analysis
+This will help the root cause analysis and improve the

-team’s response time
+team’s response time for fixing things.

 > You Have Arrived!
 Customs is at Your Left